Active Server Pages: History

 ASP 2.0 provides six built-in objects: Application, ASPError, Request, Response, Server, and Session.
 A Session object, for example, represents a session that maintains the state of variables from page to page.
 The Active Scripting engine's support of the Component Object Model enables ASP websites to access functionality in compiled libraries such as dynamic-link libraries.

 ASP 3.0 does not differ greatly from ASP 2.0 but it does offer some additional enhancements such as Server.Transfer method, Server.Execute method, and an enhanced ASPError object.
 ASP 3.0 also enables buffering by default and optimized the engine for better performance.

 ASP was supported until 14 January 2020 on Windows 7.
-The use of ASP pages will be supported on Windows 8 for a minimum of 10 years from the Windows 8 release date.
+The use of ASP pages was supported on Windows 8 for 10 years following the operating system's release, concluding with the end of its extended support in January 2023.
 ASP is supported in all available versions of IIS as of 2025.